Hachijō, Tokyo

 Hachijō (八丈町, Hachijō-machi) is a town located in Hachijō Subprefecture, Tokyo Metropolis, Japan.
-As of 1 December 2022, the town had an estimated population of 7,056, and a population density of 97.7 persons per km².
+As of 1 December 2022, the town had an estimated population of 7,056, and a population density of 97.7 persons per km2.
 Its total area is 72.24 sqkm.
-Electric power for the town is provided by a geothermal power station and by a wind farm.
+Electric power for the town is provided by a geothermal power station and a wind farm.

 Geography

 Hachijō covers the islands of Hachijō-jima and Hachijō-kojima, two of the islands in the Izu archipelago in the Philippine Sea, 228 km south of central Tokyo.
 Warmed by the Kuroshio Current, the town has a warmer and wetter climate than central Tokyo.
-All of the town's residents live on the island of Hachijō-jima.
+All of the town's residents live on the island of Hachijō-jima, as the last of Hachijō-kojima residents left in 1969, citing lack of basic public services on that island.